GoodKudu/BCB546_final_project/Zhong_et_al-2013.md

 - 66 representative sequences downloaded from [GenBank](https://www.ncbi.nlm.nih.gov/nuccore/KC690896,KC690897,KC690898,KC690899,KC690900,KC690901,KC690902,KC690903,KC690904,KC690905,KC690906,KC690907,KC690908,KC690909,KC690910,KC690911,KC690912,KC690913,KC690914,KC690915,KC690916,KC690917,KC690918,KC690919,KC690920,KC690921,KC690922,KC690923,KC690924,KC690925,KC690926,KC690927,KC690928,KC690929,KC690930,KC690931,KC690932,KC690933,KC690934,KC690935,KC690936,KC690937,KC690938,KC690939,KC690940,KC690941,KC690942,KC690943,KC690944,KC690945,KC690946,KC690947,KC690948,KC690949,KC690950,KC690951,KC690952,KC690953,KC690954,KC690955,KC690956,KC690957,KC690958,KC690959,KC690960,KC690961) in FASTA format using accession numbers provided in the supplement
   - `Haplotypes.fasta` alignment can be found in the DATA folder of the repository
 - Alignment of sequences verified by inspection in [BioEdit v 7.0.5.3](https://bioedit.software.informer.com/7.0/)
+  - The authors aligned and edited their sequences manually using bioedit (raw data is not available)
+  - While the sequences that are available are effectively already aligned (all the same length, positions in the C01 gene), we decided to also align and inspect them in python, which would have been a more robust method originally
   - Inspection using [Bio.AlignIO](https://biopython.org/docs/1.76/api/Bio.AlignIO.html) and `Alignment.ipynb` script found in the software folder of the github repository.

 ### Identifying sequence polymorphisms